Get a Free Consultation on the Fresh Start Initiative by one of our Tax Professionals – Get Tax Help Now!

-If you are an individual taxpayer happy to repay the debts you owe in a series of installments with a direct payment structure, you could benefit from the IRS Fresh Start Program.
+If you are an individual taxpayer happy to repay the debts you owe in a series of installments with a direct payment structure, you could benefit from the program.
 This agreement allows qualified individuals to pay off their taxes in smaller, more manageable amounts over some time, with limited penalties on tax liability.

 The IRS will consider your ability to pay, current income and expenses, and asset equity in determining what they believe you can reasonably repay.